techieeliot/gcc-web-design-co/README.md

-# SanforDEV Consulting Website
+# SANFORDEV Consulting Website

-A modern, responsive website built with Next.js for SanforDEV Consulting, showcasing our software development and technical consulting services.
+A modern, responsive website built with Next.js for SANFORDEV Consulting, showcasing our software development and technical consulting services.

 ## 🚀 Features